Save to your scrapbook

 575-600ml whole milk

-¼ tsp freshly grated nutmeg, or to taste
+¼ tsp freshly grated nutmeg, or to taste, plus extra to serve (optional)

 2-3 tbsp single cream

-4. Stir in the cream, adding a little extra milk to loosen if needed, and heat through just before serving.
+3. Stir in the cream, adding a little extra milk to loosen if needed.
+Heat through just before serving, scattered with nutmeg and a bay leaf, if liked.

 Typical values per serving: